- H. Vogel, A Better Way to Construct the Sunflower Head, Mathematical Biosciences 44 (1979), 179-189.

 Since Vogel's paper , the sunflower head is usually modeled as a parabolic (or Fermat) spiral, in which the radius is proportional to the square root of the polar angle.
 On this spiral, the sunflower seeds are represented by points that are added by increasing the polar angle by some fixed amount called the divergence angle.
 As all mathematical models, this one too has its limitations.
 First, there is no such thing as a fixed divergence angle in nature; plants are lousy geometers, just look at the clumsy pentagons or hexagons they produce.
-Second, real sunflowers add their seeds not at the outer edge but in the center, pushing everything outward, which results in seeds that are very big at the outer edge and very small in the center.
+Second, real sunflowers add their seeds not at the outer rim but in the center, pushing everything outward.

 A parabolic spiral is as tightly wound as a ship's rope.
 Here is one with 45 points added after some fixed divergence angle.

 Here a few of the countless confirmations of this striking phenomenon are gathered.
 (For exceptions, see here.)